skyway/skyway-js-sdk-doc/docs/en/peer.md

 Class that manages all p2p connections and rooms.
-Peer instance must be generated when using SkyWay.
+Peer instance must be generated when using ECLWebRTC.

 ## Constructor